openpotato/opencodelist/website/docs/specification.md

 ### Versioning

-The OpenCoLi specification is versioned according to the `major.minor.patch` scheme.
+The OpenCodeList specification is versioned according to the `major.minor.patch` scheme.
 The major-minor part of the version number (e.g., `0.1`) MUST indicate the functional set of the specification.
 Patch versions address errors in this document or provide clarifications to this document, not to the functionality.
-Tools that support OpenCoLi version `0.1` MUST be compatible with all `0.1.*` versions of OpenCoLi.
+Tools that support OpenCodeList version `0.1` MUST be compatible with all `0.1.*` versions of OpenCodeList.
 The patch version SHOULD NOT be considered by the tools, so that no distinction is made between `0.1.0` and `0.1.1`.

-An OpenCoLi document always contains a mandatory `opencoli` field that specifies the version of the OpenCoLi specification being used.
+An OpenCodeList document always contains a mandatory `opencodelist` field that specifies the version of the OpenCodeList specification being used.

 ### Format

-An OpenCoLi document that conforms to the OpenCoLi specification is itself a JSON object that can be represented in JSON format.
+An OpenCodeList document that conforms to the OpenCodeList specification is itself a JSON object that can be represented in JSON format.

 All field names in the specification are case-sensitive.
 The schema defines two types of fields: fixed fields that have a declared name, and free fields whose names MUST conform to a specific pattern.
 Additional fields MUST have unique names within the contained JSON object.

 #### JSON Schema

 [JSON Schema](https://json-schema.org/) is a specification for defining JSON data structures.
 A JSON schema itself is expressed declaratively using [JSON](https://www.json.org/).
-The [OpenCoLi Document Schema](https://github.com/openpotato/opencoli/tree/main/schemas/v0.1/schema.json) is a JSON schema for OpenCoLi documents.
+The [OpenCodeList Document Schema](https://github.com/openpotato/opencodelist/tree/main/schemas/v0.1/schema.json) is a JSON schema for OpenCodeList documents.

 #### Multilingual Support

-OpenCoLi supports multilingualism, meaning text strings can optionally be provided with one or more [IETF BCP 47 language tags](https://www.rfc-editor.org/rfc/bcp/bcp47.txt).
+OpenCodeList supports multilingualism, meaning text strings can optionally be provided with one or more [IETF BCP 47 language tags](https://www.rfc-editor.org/rfc/bcp/bcp47.txt).
 Each language tag can then be followed by the corresponding translation.

 Example: